ItsVeeBot/pebble-mario-mick/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

-You may contact the author at denis@ddenis.info
+You may contact the author of the original watchface at denis@ddenis.info Author of the color mod for Pebble Time: clusterrr@clusterrr.com